The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 Getting the back film door open is a pain.
 There is a small latch that takes a good amount of force to open.

-I am not sure if the camera had a light leak or the film I was using got partially exposed during loading or unloading film.
+A light leak or film handling error partially exposed some of the images I took.
 The film did not roll onto the spool very well.
 I’m not sure if that is an error on my part, due to the camera design, or the most likely situation where it was a bit of both.

 The other mechanical parts of the camera worked fine.
 Those parts are the film rewinding knob, film holder prongs, and viewfinder.